kalaspuffar/polymer-dependency-weight/README.md

 ### Usage

-You'll run the application with the source directories you want to analyze for dependencies.
+You'll run the application inside your project directory with the source files you want to analyze.

 ```node
 polymer-dependency-weight [file1..file(n)]